-$GPIS_N{a,t} = gross plant in service for new capacity in dollars [equation 180]$ other components that vary by company.
+Next, total cash working capital (CWCa,t) for the combined existing and new capacity by arc in the adjusted rate base equation consists of cash working capital, material and supplies, and other components that vary by company.
 Total cash working capital for pipeline transmission for existing and new capacity at the arc level is deflated using the chain weighted GDP price index with 2005 as a base.
 This level of cash working capital (R\CWCa,t) is determined using a log-linear specification with correction for serial correlation given the economies in cash management in gas transmission.
 The estimated equation used for R\CWC (Appendix F, Table F3) is determined as a function of total operation and maintenance expenses, as defined below: